ray-oh/Optimus/README.md

     - [Official TagUI site](https://aisingapore.org/tagui/)
     - And [the python version of TagUI](https://github.com/tebelorg/RPA-Python)
     - [Review of top 5 opensource RPA solutions including TagUI](https://techbeacon.com/enterprise-it/top-5-open-source-rpa-frameworks-how-choose)
+    - TagUI by design does not deploy or save any user data on the cloud.
+Passwords or credentials are not saved in the scripts, but cached in the browser or secret files on the user's local computer.
 - Optimus also utilizes many other python packages for including:
   - [Jupyter](https://pypi.org/project/jupyter/): Native support for Jupyter Notebooks
     - [Installing Jupyter Notebook](https://docs.jupyter.org/en/latest/install/notebook-classic.html)